orta/cocoapods-fix-react-native/README.md

 The scripts itself should be entirely self contained, so that it's easy to understand wthout learning the project.

 The biggest change you'd need to make from the sort of code you can find inside the issues is that it needs to support many different potential roots.
-So instead of just `Pods/` - it wants to also handle `node_modules/react-native` and `../node_modules/react-native`.
-This can be done by removing `'Pods'` from the path and wrapping it with a `File.join(root, 'Path/InReactLib.js')`.
+So instead of just `Pods/React/*` - this plugin will also handle `node_modules/react-native/*` and `../node_modules/react-native/*`.
+Basically, your dev repo, and your prod app.

+This can be done by removing `'Pods/React'` from the path and wrapping it with a `File.join(root, 'Path/InReactLib.js')`.
+You'll see this in the current scripts.

 ### Getting Setup To Improve